LOOSE-LIPS/loose-lips-2.0/src/routes/blog/brainwaves/index.md

 banner:
   - imported/brainwaves/image793.jpeg
 description: >-
-  Last week, we&#39;ve premiered Catch-23 by Tout Casser, excerpts from Brainwaves&#39; latest VA Caustic Dance EP.It was also a good opportunity to chat with the guys behind this interesting label from Geneva and get some insight.
-Who&rsquo;s behind Brainwaves and how did it start?
+  Last week, we;ve premiered Catch-23 by Tout Casser, excerpts from Brainwaves;
+  latest VA Caustic Dance EP.It was also a good opportunity to chat with the guys behind this interesting label from Geneva and get some insight.
+Who;s behind Brainwaves and how did it start?
 Five aliens and a lot of acid.
 All of us have [...]Read More...
 published: true
 tags: interview
 featured: false